Enhancing digital forensics efficiency and case management

 OneSpring delivered insightful user research via one-on-one moderated interviews, where participants provided insights into how they interacted with the software during real-world investigative tasks.

-Users also faced difficulties distinguishing between different messaging platforms, which made it harder to track conversations efficiently.
-Additionally, the lack of a bulk export function forced users to manually retrieve key pieces of information, increasing workload and slowing down investigations.
+The absence of a bulk export function forced users to manually retrieve information, increasing workload and slowing down investigations.
+Efficiency is key.
+Let's streamline data extraction.

 Solution

-Grayshift implemented several design enhancements to improve the software’s user experience.
+Partnered with OneSpring, Grayshift implemented several design enhancements to improve the software’s user experience including:

 "The software Beta has significantly improved how we conduct digital investigations.